Analytics-at-Sauder/Analytics-at-Sauder.github.io/p08_sales_forecast_part_2.md

 #### Train/Test Split

-Just like a lot of machine learning models, we want to split our data into training and testing sets (commonly 80% and 20%) before we build our models, so that we can evaluate the performance of these models.
-In our case, even though we do not have a lot of data to work with (2 years of data with yearly seasonality), we still would want to have at least an entire year of data in our testing set so that we could evaluate the performance of our model across seasons.
-From the first notebook, we know that the last date in our dataset is '2012-10-26', so we will set the cut off line exactly a year before that date (note that you must use a date that exists in the data to keep the weekly intervals consistent).
-Prophet is very particular about the data that it uses: the date column has to be named `ds` while the dependent variable should be named `y`; we will format our dataframe accordingly.
+Just like a lot of machine learning models, we want to split our data into training and testing sets (commonly 80% and 20%, respectively) before we build our models so that we can evaluate the performance of these models.
+In our case, even though we do not have a lot of data to work with (two years of data with yearly seasonality), we still want to have at least an entire year of data in our test set so that we can evaluate the performance of our model across seasons.
+From the first Notebook, we know that the last date in our dataset is '2012-10-26', so we will set the cutoff line exactly a year before that date.
+Note that you must use a date that exists in the data to keep the weekly intervals consistent.
+Prophet is very particular about the data that it uses: the date column has to be named `ds` while the dependent variable should be named `y`, and we will format our dataframe accordingly.

 ```python